Abesuden/University-of-North-Florida/compilers/proj3/README.md

                                                                         };
 ```

 > To resolve the issue, the '-' character needed to be removed.
-This is the exact grammer that was given to use.
+This is the exact grammar that was given to use.
 Therefor, many people may have this issue.

 My fix: